Afridichowdhury/Work-Management-System-of-Employees/README.md

 # Work-Management-System-of-Employees
+we are trying to work management of our employees.so that we make a software following the below SDLC model
 1. *Planning:*
    - Identify the objectives and scope of the automation.
    - Define the features and functionalities needed for the automated system.